-Located in the "A" building room A102 on the Terrell Campus - Trinity Valley Community College Police Department is open Monday through Friday during business hours.
-The department consists of professional campus police officers who patrol both the I-20 campus and the Health Science Center.
+Located in the "A" building room A116 on the Terrell Campus - Trinity Valley Community College Police Department is open Monday through Friday during business hours.
+The department consists of professional campus police officers and campus safety officers who patrol both the I-20 campus and the Health Science Center.
 Officers patrol the campus on foot and by vehicle.
 The Trinity Valley Community College also contracts with the Terrell Police Department to provide police services as needed.

-Located in the "A" building room A114 on the Palestine Campus - Trinity Valley Community College Police Department is open Monday through Friday during business hours.
+Located in the "A" building room A122 on the Palestine Campus - Trinity Valley Community College Police Department is open Monday through Friday during business hours.
 The department consists of a professional campus safety officer.

-The Trinity Valley Community College does not provide a full time officer on the Kaufman campus, however officers patrol the campus up to sixteen hours a week during large event times, such as testing dates and registration.
+The Trinity Valley Community College does not provide a full time officer or campus safety officer on the Kaufman campus.